aqlaboratory/openfold/README.md

 DeepMind experiments.
 It is omitted here for the sake of reducing clutter.
 In cases where the *Nature* paper differs from the source, we always defer to the latter.

+The Figure above is a comparison of the OpenFold, AlphaFold2, and experimental structure of Streptomyces tokunonesis TokK protein (pdb code 7KDX), related to novel antibiotics used for rare infections including during COVID-19 infection.

 OpenFold is trainable in full precision or `bfloat16` with or without DeepSpeed, and we've trained it from scratch, matching the performance of the original.